Revolver Evolution: The Best 9mm Revolvers on the Market

 At first glance, this Ruger looks like an old school, single-action cowboy gun, and in a lot of ways, it is.
 The contour of the handle, as well as the relatively long barrel and precise sights, make this an excellent shooting revolver.

-There are also some excellent modern innovations here, especially the ability to swap cylinders between .357 and 9mm, so that you can choose, on the fly, the caliber of rounds you want to shoot that day.
+There are also some excellent modern innovations here, especially the ability to swap cylinders between .357 and 9mm with the same revolver, so that you can choose, on the fly, the caliber of rounds you want to shoot that day.

 Like most single-action revolvers, the manual of arms will take some practice, but for home defense, competition, or having fun at the range this Ruger is an excellent revolver.

 It’s also a good example of how 9mm is typically loaded into revolvers: with moon clips (more on those in a bit).
-This LCR includes three moon clips and there’s a decent array of aftermarket parts available, mainly grips, lasers, and sights — to be fair, a 2” barrel firing a 9mm isn’t exactly a long-range weapon, but you can enhance the LCR to suit your needs, which is a great feature.
+This LCR includes three moon clips, and there’s a decent array of aftermarket parts available, mainly grips, lasers, and sights — to be fair, the LCR’s 2” barrel firing a 9mm isn’t exactly a long-range weapon, but you can enhance the LCR to suit your needs and work around its shorter barrel, which is a great feature.

 Even straight out of the box this is a prime example of a perfectly reliable CCW revolver.

-This revolver isn’t just a pretty face — it is also highly functional, with attention to detail and craftsmanship clear from every angle.
+This revolver isn’t just a pretty face — it is also highly functional, with attention to detail and craftsmanship clear from every angle, including an adjustable rear sight for precision work in the field.
 It’s a real case of blending old-world craft with modern tech to get the most out of both.

 While it will look great in a gun case, it will also excel in virtually any situation you may need it to.